Chevrolet Express Insurance Rates

 Rates are averaged for all Chevrolet Express models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk with DUI or reckless driving convictions pay on average $1,560 more annually than a safer driver
+- High-risk drivers with reckless driving or DUI convictions could be forced to pay on average $1,560 more annually for auto insurance

 Rate Tables and Charts